Reporting

 One-page decision summaries

-Leadership gets a direct read on what matters now, what the next action is, and why the recommendation is defensible.
+Leadership gets a direct read on what matters now, what the next action is, and why the recommendation is defensible — without needing to parse a wall of technical data.

 Facilities teams